paul-schuhm/kit-presentation-impression-publication/README.md

   - [Tips](#tips)
   - [Useful links](#useful-links)

 🇫🇷 [French version](README.fr.md)

-This kit allows you to create presentation materials (slides first) for *printing*:
+This kit allows you to create Markdown presentation materials (slides first) for *printing*:

 - As an *HTML slide deck* for *live presentation*,
 - As an *HTML Single Page* to *distribute* a *standalone* web version on a URL.
 Ideal for publishing updates and for navigating through the document,
 - As a *PDF* for a fixed, portable version,
 - As an *epub*.

-The kit can also *publish* the different outputs to an (S)FTP server

-Presentation materials are written in Markdown.
-The Markdown document supports, among other things:

-  - Formatted code;
-  - Mathematical expressions (TeX);
-  - Images.
+You can *also* print *standard Markdown documents* to HTML, PDF or epub.

+Finally, the kit lets you publish your prints to a remote (S)FTP server.

 ## Design